Baotou Sourcing Agent | Rare Earth Magnets

 How does rare earth sourcing actually work for an electronics buyer? +

 Rare earth elements are not typically sourced as raw ore — buyers purchase processed intermediate or finished products: sintered NdFeB magnet blanks (for motors and speakers), phosphor powders (for LED and fluorescent lamp manufacturing), cerium oxide polishing compounds (for semiconductor wafer and glass finishing), or lanthanum-based compounds (for optical glass and catalyst applications).
 Baotou's major processors — including Inner Mongolia Rare Earth Hi-Tech (北方稀土) and its subsidiaries — sell to both domestic and international buyers, with MOQs typically starting from 100 kg for processed compounds and 1,000 pieces for machined magnet components.
-Engaging a sourcing agent with technical materials knowledge is strongly recommended: grade specifications, coating requirements, and magnetic property tolerances require engineering review before supplier selection.
+Engaging a sourcing agent with technical materials knowledge is strongly recommended: grade specifications, coating requirements, and magnetic property tolerances require strict engineering review and quality control before supplier selection.

 What NdFeB magnet specifications and MOQs should I expect from Baotou suppliers? +

 Baotou produces NdFeB magnets across the full grade range, from N35 to N52 and high-temperature grades (SH, UH, EH series rated to 150–200°C).
 For electronics applications — speaker drivers, micro-motors, hard disk drive actuators, wireless charging coils — typical specifications are N42–N48 with Ni-Cu-Ni or Zn coating.
 MOQ for standard sintered NdFeB blanks (uncut blocks) starts at around 10 kg.
 For machined and coated finished magnets cut to custom dimensions, MOQ is typically 500–2,000 pieces depending on complexity.
 Lead times: 4–6 weeks for standard grades, 8–12 weeks for high-temperature or custom geometries.
-All magnets require REACH/RoHS compliance documentation for EU import; most Baotou processors issue these as standard.
+All magnets require REACH/RoHS compliance documentation for EU import; an experienced procurement partner will ensure most Baotou processors issue these as standard.

 Do rare earth materials from Baotou require conflict minerals disclosure? +

 Chinese rare earth materials are not subject to the Dodd-Frank Section 1502 conflict minerals rule, which applies specifically to tin, tantalum, tungsten, and gold (3TG) sourced from the Democratic Republic of Congo and adjoining countries.
 However, increasing due diligence requirements — including the EU Conflict Minerals Regulation (effective 2021) and some customer supply chain codes of conduct — may require documentation of the mine and processing chain origin.
 Baotou's rare earth originates predominantly from the Bayan Obo mine, and major processors can provide chain-of-custody documentation.
-For buyers subject to supply chain transparency reporting (e.g., EU CSDD or customer-mandated audits), we can assist in obtaining the required documentation from Baotou processors.
+For buyers subject to supply chain transparency reporting (e.g., EU CSDD or customer-mandated audits), your sourcing agent can assist in obtaining the required documentation from Baotou processors.

 All guides →Have a sourcing project in mind?